 Mr. Goreé was honorably discharged from the United States Navy in 1993.
 After 10 years of service he discovered greyhounds.
 Since then Mr. Goreé has been involved in the Greyhound Racing Industry, with a focus on greyhound adoption.
 Mr. Goreé has been the speaker at numerous greyhound adoption events as well as university, veterinarian and racing symposiums across the country.
 Additionally, Mr. Goreé has spoken at both the American Greyhound Track Operators Association and the Association of Racing Commissioners conferences.
 Mr. Goreé served on the Arizona Department of Racing's committee to review and recommend greyhound racing welfare related rules.
 When not involved with greyhounds Mr. Goreé works as an Information Security Analyst specializing in SAP.

-Chuck Coolidge, Principal and Business Development Director for Lincoln Strategy Group, has 16 years of corporate and political experience, both internationally and in almost every U.S. state.
-He leads across the organization by working with product teams and business disciplines (sales, marketing, finance, legal, operations and PR) to develop, implement, and evaluate Lincoln’s new products and offerings.
+Chuck Coolidge, Vice President for Corporate Affairs for VieMed Healthcare, has 16 years of corporate and political experience, both internationally and in almost every U.S. state.
+He leads across the organization by working with product teams and business disciplines (sales, marketing, mergers and acquisitions, operations and PR) to develop, implement, and evaluate VieMed's products and offerings.

-Chuck serves as the Phoenix Art Museum’s Men’s Art Council Board Member & Copperstate Overland Chairman.
+Chuck currently serves as the Vice President of the Phoenix Art Museum’s Men’s Art Council Board & Copperstate Overland Chairman.
 He has a Bachelor’s degree in Political Science from The University of Arizona, a Leadership Institute Graduate, and an alum of Valley Leadership Class 37.

 Jana Propheter is the Assistant Field Research Manager for Metrostudy, a housing data provider.
 In her role, she recruits and trains surveyors and analyzes data for quarterly reports.
 She has worked with and owned horses and ponies for 30 years.